leaph-lab/Lm_pangenome_MS/README.md

 # Lm_pangenome_MS
-Code used to replicate data analyses in the manuscruipt "Disentangling the impact of abiotic and biotic environmental factors and dispersal dynamics on bacterial pangenome fluidity."
+Code used to replicate data analyses in the manuscruipt "Disentangling the impact of abiotic and biotic environmental factors and dispersal dynamics on bacterial pangenome plasticity of bacterial pathogens in soil."

 ## Required Python packages
 - pandas